System Design Space

 Machine learning foundations

-Linear algebra, probability basics, and core ML task framing: classification, regression, anomaly detection, translation, synthesis.
-Includes a brief Python/OOP and development-process overview.
+Linear algebra, probability basics, and core machine learning task framing: classification, regression, anomaly detection, translation, and synthesis.
+Includes a short introduction to Python, OOP, and the development process.

 2